James G. Blaine Mansion: Private residence

 The family quickly learned the large house was expensive and difficult to maintain.
-The Blaines only held one large social event in the house, the wedding of James and Harriet's daughter, Alice, to Colonel John Coppinger in February 1883.
+The Blaines only held one large social event in the house, the wedding of James and Harriet's daughter, Alice, to Colonel John J. Coppinger in February 1883.
 Later that same year Blaine leased the furnished mansion to wealthy businessman and cofounder of Marshall Field & Company, Levi Leiter.
 Leiter leased the mansion at a cost of $10,000 a year, which was noted at the time as being the most expensive rent paid for a residence in the city, and much more than the Chinese Legation paid to rent the nearby Stewart's Castle.
 In 1889, Harriet sold two lots on the property to Chesapeake and Potomac Telephone Company manager Samuel T. Bryan for $50,000.
 While the mansion was being leased, the Blaines lived in the Windom House on Scott Circle before moving into the Rodgers House at 17 Madison Place, a one-block street lining Lafayette Square.

 On the morning of New Year's Day 1891 a fire broke out in the house.
 News reports at the time said thousands of onlookers came to witness the event.
 The fire was believed to have started on a lower floor, but spread on the third floor via the elevator shaft.
 Leiter and his wife were home at the time, but escaped unharmed.
 Valuables were removed from the third floor before they could be destroyed and the fire was completely extinguished by around noon, but there was smoke and water damage to much of the building.
 An Evening Star reporter wrote: "The result, however, was deplorable for the mansion.
 The rear staircase was a mass of charred timbers, while the cupola on top seemed about to fall.
 The entire upper floor except the front room was burned to some extent, while everything in the house was more or less damaged by the water, which poured in a constant and damaging stream from the top to the bottom."
 Although Blaine had insurance on the home, Leiter did not have any for his belongings.
 The house was repaired by Philadelphia contractor Jacob Meyers.
 The Leiters moved out of the home in 1892 and lived abroad until their own palatial residence on the north side of Dupont Circle, the Leiter House, was completed in 1894.